Ahmadalhindi/lithium-battery-recycle-blog/README.md

 ### Footer
 Enhancing the accessibility and credibility of a website by providing important information to visitors.
-- **Social Media Bar**: Icons that allowing visitors to connect with the website on social media platforms.
+- **Social Media Bar**: Icons that allow visitors to connect with the website on social media platforms.
 - **Conact and About Us**: Give more information about the website and how to get in touch with us.
 - **Copyright**: This helps protect the intellectual property of the website owner.
 With link to the top of the page.

 ## Homepage
-Our homepage is providing a snapshot of what the website offers and guiding users to explore further.
+Our homepage provides a snapshot of what the website offers and guides users to explore further.
 It contains the header and the footer that mentioned above, beside:

 ### Categories Section